Level 2 Certificate Course — Recommended Reading

 Coach Greg Glassman provides detailed charts for a 12-day cycle of CrossFit workouts and explains the reasoning behind the theoretical template of CrossFit programming.

 At first glance the theoretical template seems to be offering a routine or regimen.
 This may seem at odds with our contention that workouts need considerable variance or unpredictability, if not randomness, to best mimic the unforeseeable challenges of combat, sport, and survival.
-We’ve often said, “What your regimen… Continue Reading
+We’ve often said, “What… Continue Reading